 WAYSIDE PITS AND QUARRIES

-The establishment of wayside pits and quarries is permitted in the Agricultural, Aggregate, and Rural policy areas of the Township without the necessity of an amendment to the Official Plan or the Zoning By-law.
+The establishment of wayside pits and quarries is permitted in the Prime Agricultural Areas, Aggregate, and Rural policy areas of the Township without the necessity of an amendment to the Official Plan or the Zoning By-law.
 A portable asphalt plant is permitted within a wayside pit or quarry subject to compliance with the policies herein on portable asphalt plants.

-A wayside pit or quarry established upon lands designated as Agricultural and comprised of soil Clauses 1, 2 or 3 shall be rehabilitated to substantially the same area and same average soil capability for agriculture.
+A wayside pit or quarry established upon lands designated as Prime Agricultural Areas and comprised of soil ClausesClasses 1, 2 or 3 shall be rehabilitated to substantially the same area and same average soil capability for agriculture.

 RENEWABLE ENERGY SYSTEMS